katokdoescode/katokdoescode/README.md

 ### Current experience

 I have done at least four production projects, all of them was based on different technologies, so I learned Node.js (REST API, Nodemailer, JWT authentication), Vue.js and.
 Nuxt.js (Vitest, Vite, Webpack, Jest, Storybook) frameworks.
 Have experience with Django, Strapi, Pocketbase, and PHP as a backend.
-Have a lot of experience with declarative components, accessible HTML  markup, and high performance CSS.
+Have a lot of experience with declarative components, accessible HTML  markup, and high-performance CSS.

 ### Production and commercial projects

 - [🏢 Office Tower website 🏙](https://officetower.ru/ru/) - Dual language website with interactive map of free-to-rent offices.
 Built on Django/HTML5/CSS3/JS with no frontend-frameworks;
 - [🧑‍🎓 Educational Consulting Center 👨‍🎓](https://consult.rosdorspk.ru/) - Road Scientific and Research Institute in Russia needed a fresh website for students.
 Built with Vue.js(2) and Express.js as a backend.
 Created fully by myself.
-- **🚙 Fresh Auto 🚗** - Commercial vehicle marketplace.
+- [**🚙 Fresh Auto 🚗**](https://ip.freshauto.ru/) - Commercial vehicle marketplace.
 Work in a team.
-Crafted with Nuxt.js(2), TypeScript *(Now it deleted, because of management issues)*;
+Crafted with Nuxt.js(2), TypeScript *(Removed from production, because of management issues)*;

 ## My stack